-When people took the drugs long-term, the risk rose astronimcally, increasing by five times after a year of taking the drugs to more than eight times after three years of regularly taking the pills.
+You see, when people took the drugs long-term, the risk of gastric cancer rose astronomically, increasing by five times after a year of taking the drugs to more than eight times after three years of regularly taking the pills.
+(2)

 More than five million bottles and packets of PPIs – which include omeprazole and lansoprazole – are prescribed each year in England alone to treat gastroesophageal reflux, a severe form of heartburn.
 Many people even buy these stomach drugs over the counter at pharmacies without a prescription, or in corner shops and supermarkets.